nederhof/imagealign/README.md

 perspective transforms.
 The downside is however that seams between quadrilaterals and other quadrilaterals and triangles will start to appear.
 Therefore this may only be appropriate with say four points selected around a text.

+With Warp, no polygons are used at all.
+The image transformation is done using the non-linear Thin Plate Spline method.

 ### Finding points automatically